Sally Wright (PGDip MBACP)

 - COSCA Certificate in Counselling

 I have always enjoyed working with people from all walks of life and my experience has been gained over many years.
 Beginning my career in the ambulance service, I worked there for 8 years, 5 of those as a paramedic.
-Working so closely to the NHS gave me an insight into how it operates and what workers encounter day-to-day.
+Working alongside the NHS gave me an insight into how it operates and what workers encounter day-to-day.
 Answering emergency calls and supporting people in acute distress, I became adept at responding to people’s emotional pain in different situations and my calm and empathetic approach was a good fit.

 The job opened my eyes to the prevalence of more chronic mental distress in society and I wanted to work more closely with people, longer term, giving them more targeted support.